+Grade Level: 9, 10, 11

-Duration/Credit: 2 semesters/1 credit Recommended Preparation: Algebra 1 (1 full year)
+Duration/Credit: 2 semesters/1 credit

+Prerequisite: Algebra 1 (1 full year)

+Graduation Content Requirement: Mathematics

+Fees: Students will need a MultiView scientific calculator

 Course Description: In this course, you will develop a logical system of thought through plane geometry and proofs.
 You will experience an integration of space and coordinate geometry through the development of formal proofs and algebraic applications.
 You will use algebra for finding areas, volumes, lengths, angle measures, and graphing.
 You will be introduced to right triangle trigonometry.
 You will be expected to master the state standards for geometry from an algebraic, graphical, verbal, and numerical approaches.
 Daily homework will be assigned.
-This course is offered at the main campus and at Crest.